Angina pectoris: Chest pain caused by myocardial ischemia

 - St. George's, University of London

 For those patients suspected of myocardial ischemia, timely diagnosis and treatment is necessary to treat symptoms and possibly also reduce morbidity and mortality.
 Rapid diagnosis is particularly important in patients with a possible acute coronary syndrome (unstable angina, non-ST elevation myocardial infarction, or ST-elevation myocardial infarction).
-(See "Initial evaluation and management of suspected acute coronary syndrome in the emergency department".)
+(See "Initial evaluation and management of suspected acute coronary syndrome (myocardial infarction, unstable angina) in the emergency department".)

 This topic will review the pathophysiology, clinical features and diagnosis of ischemic chest pain.
 Discussions of other cardiac and noncardiac causes of chest pain, and their clinical presentations, are found elsewhere.
 (See "Diagnostic approach to chest pain in adults" and "Differential diagnosis of chest pain in adults".)